Why is my bladder so small? And more on urinary urgency

 • Frequency: Take into consideration bladder volume and quality hydration.
 Most people will void every 2-4 hours, or roughly 6-8x per day (more when you’re pregnant), and 0-2 times at night.

-• Hydration: What did you drink and how much?
-Larger volumes of fluid (more than 2 cups between voids) or bladder irritants?
-Anything besides water can increase risk of overactive bladder – like coffee, soda, tea, alcohol, fizzy drinks, spicy foods, and more.
+• Bladder irritants: Anything besides water can increase the risk of overactive bladder (OAB) – like coffee, soda, tea, alcohol, fizzy drinks, spicy foods, and more.
 This can make you feel an urge sooner.

 Consider urge triggers

 Is there something external happening that might cause your urge to be sooner or more intense than the actual fullness of your bladder?
-Common urge triggers are:
+Most urges begin to start when your bladder is about 60-70% full.

 • Running water